BryJamin/WickedWizard/README.md

 -Message for Solitary level is positioned incorrectly -General clean up and maintenance, seperating of the RoomTransitionSystem into different classes
 - Potential bug with room transition animation on wide rooms.
 Sliver of old room may be visible
+- May be possible to fall through the world due to player input being unpaused when the enxt transition screen is going (hard to replicate)